Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Introduction

-Indeed, the existence of such non-perturbative equations has been anticipated for two-dimensional gauged linear sigma models with $\cN=(4,4)$ supersymmetry: to exhibit the equations and their associated symmetries, a new vortex $qq$-character observable can be defined \cite{Nekrasov:2017rqy,Haouzi:2019jzk}, with the same Yangian symmetry as its four-dimensional counterpart, but involving different twists.
+Indeed, the existence of such non-perturbative equations has been anticipated for 2-dimensional gauged linear sigma models with $\cN=(4,4)$ supersymmetry: to exhibit the equations and their associated symmetries, a new vortex $qq$-character observable was conjectured to exist \cite{Nekrasov:2017rqy,Haouzi:2019jzk}, with the same Yangian symmetry as its 4-dimensional counterpart, but involving different twists.